Dan Burros: Legacy

-The reveal of Burros's background was bad publicity for Madole, as a former member of his party.
+The reveal of Burros's background was bad publicity for Madole, as a former member of his party, and the NRP had issues for several years following his death.
 In response to Burros's suicide, Madole wrote an article for the National Renaissance Bulletin entitled "The Historical and Metaphysical Roots of the Conflict between Jew and Gentile", where he defended Burros as a genuine Nazi despite his ethnicity, and praised him for a willingness to "blast himself into oblivion as final proof of his loyalty."
-Following the suicide, another member of the NRP and Burros associate, Robert Burros (no relation), admitted to the party he was half Jewish through his father.
-Initially he was criticized, but he was allowed to stay because he had "abandoned all mental and spiritual ties with the Jewish Community at the age of thirteen".
+Following the suicide, another member of the NRP and Burros associate, Robert Burros (no relation), who had picked up editing The Free American, admitted to the party he was half Jewish through his father.
+Initially he was criticized, but he was allowed to stay, though was demoted, because he had "abandoned all mental and spiritual ties with the Jewish Community at the age of thirteen".
 The Klan eulogized Dan Burros as a "good Jew" for abandoning his Jewishness, and Klansmen burned a cross in his honor in Rising Sun, Maryland a week after his death.
 Frankhouser refused to disavow him.

 Following Burros's death, Rosenthal and Arthur Gelb wrote the biography One More Victim in 1967, which follows his life from his family origins to his becoming a neo-Nazi.
 Burros's life and suicide inspired the 2001 film The Believer, which follows a Jewish neo-Nazi skinhead named Daniel.
 American publisher and neo-Nazi sympathizer Adam Parfrey had an interest in Burros; he republished Burros's Kill! magazine editorial "The Importance of Killing" in his 1987 anthology Apocalypse Culture.
 Parfrey, himself of Jewish descent, blamed Jews for Burros becoming a neo-Nazi.
+Political writer George Thayer, reflecting on the case, said that "his entire life was a chronicle of personal instability."
 Academic Jeffrey Kaplan described Burros as perhaps "one of the most tragic yet instructive cautionary tales to arise out of American National Socialism".